winitzki/scall/tutorial/programming_dhall.md

 Finally, we apply the function `fk` to `p.step p.seed`, which is a value of type `F t`.
 The result is a value of type `F (GFix F)` as required.

-Note that the function `f` depends only on the structure functor `F` and not on the specific value `g`.
+Note that the function `f` depends only on the pattern functor `F` and not on the specific value `g`.
 So, it will be convenient to implement `f` separately; we will call it `packF`.

 The complete Dhall code is: